 Just because you’re getting your family’s health together doesn’t mean you have to be mean about it.
 Plan a night once a week when everyone gets to indulge.
 Maybe “Sundae Saturdays,” when you watch a movie as a family and prepare a healthy family movie night snack; or “Whatever Wednesdays,” when two hours of T.V. and a healthy (but indulgent) comfort food is acceptable.

 Emotional well-being is an often ignored, yet crucially important, part of overall health.
 Getting your family in the routine of spending a little designated kick-back time together will bring you closer and make staying healthy that much more rewarding.
+It is a great time to make sure the home environment to welcoming and fun.

 Walk And Talk

 Open lines of communication between you, your spouse and your kids are the foundation of a healthy family dynamic.
 Having weekly, or even daily, catch-up sessions—where everyone gets to share their worries, gripes, accomplishments and silly jokes—is an excellent habit for any family.
 Why not turn it into an excellently healthy habit, and take a stroll while you and your loved ones bare your souls?
+Open conversation where everyone gets a chance to express themselves is a great way to build your child’s trust so they know that they can come to you with anything.